-Students dismissed from The Masgutova Graduate School contact the Registrar's office (registrar@mgsns.org) or the Dean of Graduate School (GraduateSchoolDean@mgsns.org) to ensure a plan is in place for success prior to readmission.
-Once cleared by them, you will be able to complete the Readmissions process.
+Students dismissed from The Masgutova Graduate School contact the Registrar's office (registrar@mgsns.org) or the Dean of the Graduate School (GraduateSchoolDean@mgsns.org) to ensure a plan is in place for success prior to readmission.
+Once cleared by the Registrar's office and/or the Dean of the Graduate School, the Readmissions process can be completed.